Contents

 - Over 0.60 version

-To use react-native-firebase, open android/app/src/main/java/com/[app name]/MainApplication.java
+To use react-native-firebase, open android/app/src/main/java/com/[app name]/MainApplication.java file and modify it like below.

 import io.invertase.firebase.RNFirebasePackage;